bluframe/bluframe/blublocks/README.md

 #### Props

+- `className`: (optional) string - The class name for the input text wrapper.
+- `defaultValue`: (optional) string - The default value attribute for the input element. 📝
 - `error`: (optional) boolean - If `true`, the input text field will be displayed in an error state.
+Defaults to `false`. ⚠️
+- `helperText`: (optional) string - The helper text to display below the input text field.
+If the 'error' prop is `true`, this text will be displayed in the error color. 🆘
+- `inputId`: (optional) string - The id attribute for the input element. 🆔
+- `isFullBorder`: (optional) boolean - If `true`, the input text field will have a full border instead of just a bottom border.
 Defaults to `false`.
-- `helperText`: (optional) string - The helper text to display below the input text field.
-If the 'error' prop is `true`, this text will be displayed in the error color.
-- `inputId`: (optional) string - The id attribute for the input element.
-- `label`: string - The label for the input text.
+- `label`: string - The label for the input text. 🏷️
 - `name`: string - The name attribute for the input element.
-- `onBlur`: (optional) function - The callback that is fired when the input text loses focus.
+- `onBlur`: (optional) function - The callback that is fired when the input text loses focus. 💨
-- `onChange`: function - The callback that is fired when the input text value changes.
+- `onChange`: function - The callback that is fired when the input text value changes. 🔀
 - `required`: (optional) boolean - If `true`, the input will have the "required" attribute.
 Defaults to `false`.
+- `step`: (optional) string - The step attribute for the input element.
+This is applicable when the input type is `number`. 📊
+- `type`: (optional) string - The type attribute for the input element.
+Defaults to `text`.
 - `value`: string - The value of the input text.

 #### Usage